cplusplus/SG20/sources/modules/compilation-model/buildsystems.md

 A student should be able to:

 1. To explain what a build system is
-2. Know that a build systems resolves dependencies
+2. To explain a build systems resolves dependencies
-3. Know that a build system support cross-platform compilation
+3. To explain a build system supports compilation for different operating systems and architectures

 #### Caveats